 Cocoa powder makes this rich and chocolatey without tons of sugar.
 A dash of cinnamon warms up the flavor.
 And the egg whites make it fluffy, protein-packed, and filling.
 Oh, the chocolate chips?
 Yeah.
 Ummmm.
 For decoration.

-It’s a dessert lover’s dream for less than 300 calories.
+It’s a dessert lover’s dream.

 - 1 cups rolled oats

 - ½ teaspoon vanilla extract

 - 2 tablespoons sugar

 - 2 tablespoons ground flaxmeal